 Body weight suspension equipment will help your gym reach its potential.
 Add a suspension trainer to your home gym and it will help you make steady progress with your body weight exercises.
 Most of these systems give you the option to anchor to your home gym's walls, ceiling, door frame or rack.

 Consider adding one or several cardio machines to your home gym.
-Examples of popular cardio machines for the home gym include the elliptical machine, the stationary bike and the treadmill.
+Examples of popular cardio machines for the home gym include the elliptical machine, the rower and the treadmill.
 Those who lack space will obtain considerable benefit from performing high intensity interval training, known as HIIT.
 If you take this route, be sure to check out the wide variety of helpful HIIT apps like PowerWave.
 This fitness app provides users with no-cost access to more than 20 HIIT training sessions along with helpful workouts to stimulate muscle growth.